Sadin/PASDPromethean-Stuff/README.md

 ***

+## Multi Monitor Support
+In order to support multiple monitors properly the promethean ActivDriver needs the pen to be set to tablet mode.
+Tablet mode will treat the display that the promethean board is on as the writing surface like a touch screen.

+If the promethean software pen input is set to mouse mode, the touch input will get confused and control the mouse relative to its current position on screen.
+IF it is on the laptop screen and not the projector diplay for instance and the user tries to use the pen in the mode it will move around on the laptop screen.

+***

 ### Barkley
 gen1 / gen2 boards.
 Due to driver signing and changes in windows 1903 only an unsigned, unsupported, driver could be a potential fix till boards are replaced.